tardate/LittleCodingKata/README.md

-# 346 Little Coding Katas
+# 347 Little Coding Katas

-> Latest addition :sparkles: [Group Audio Files](./rust/group-audio-files) - Using rust to organise songs into playlists; cassidoo's interview question of the week (2025-08-11).
-Compares results from First Fit Decreasing (FFD) and Best Fit Decreasing (BFD) bin packing algorithms.
+> Latest addition :sparkles: [Create Laundry Item](./rust/create-laundry-item) - Using rust to implement a generator for a laundry object; cassidoo's interview question of the week (2025-08-11).
+Rust does not encourage classic object-oriented patterns by default, but it can be used to model similar concepts with the struct keyword.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about